-See also Researching the History of Your House , a general bibliography and collection of links associated with researching the history of a house.
+See also Researching the History of Your House , a general guide and collection of links associated with researching the history of a house.

 Forerunners of telephone books, city directories list people at their home addresses.
 Occupations, names of spouses, and marital status may also be included.
 Beginning in 1917, buildings are indexed by address, so you can discover who was living at a particular address.
 After finding a name (or names), you can look in other departmental indexes, such as the newspaper clippings index (not online, see below) and the online Digital Gallery (see below), for additional information about the individuals.

 Hoye’s Blue Books